Enjoy life while you're at it

 Elegant living looks like artist living at least parts of the time, but not always.
 Where such living is quite regular and common, the supreme art could be called fitness for survival that breeds thriving - something like that.

 Zen practitioners inform that adequate Zen is attunement to higher and subtler reality layers through "seeing" first-hand, in part as excellent artists are wont to do.
-What can assist an artist, can also assist his family if he has any.
-A way of living involves in part some art of living.
-Being skilful amounts to something and can give good help.
+Being skilful amounts to something and could give fine help.

 Best help is the real stuff